StoneLing/fc-signed-object/draft-guo-fc-so.md

 The primary purpose of the Resource Public Key Infrastructure (RPKI) is to improve routing security.
 (See {{RFC6480}} for more information.)
 As part of this system, a mechanism is needed to allow entities to verify that an AS has been given permission by an IP address holder to advertise a route along the propagation path.
 An FC provides this function.

 Forwarding Commitment (FC) is a signed object that binds the IP prefix with AS and its next hops, eventually, it could compose and protect the path of BGP-UPDATE propagation.
-It uses a Web of Trust in this propagation model.
-That means It performs more like that originator AS trusts its next hop ASes and sends its route to its next hops.
-By this means originator AS has authorized its next hops to propagate its own prefix.
-And originator AS's next hops would also receive this prefix and send it to its next hops.
-The relationship among them is the signed FC.
-That means an FC attests that a downstream AS has been selected by the upstream AS that links to the downstream AS directly to announce the IP prefix.
-The ASes of the propagation path of one IP prefix should sign such an FC independently.
-All the FCs of one IP prefix propagation path could detect if there are any route leaks and filter route hijacks.
-The Forwarding Commitments also tell the ASes in the propagation path that the previous hop AS has received and selected this AS_PATH.
+It uses a Web of Trust in this propagation model, i.e., the originator AS trusts its next hop ASes and authorizes them to propagate its own prefix.
+Then, all next-hop ASes would also accept the prefix and proceed to send it to their next hops.
+The relationship among them is the signed FC, which attests that a downstream AS has been selected by the directly linked upstream AS to announce the IP prefix.
+For an IP prefix, all ASes on the propagation path should sign such an FC independently, and then be able to detect and filter malicious routes (e.g., route leaks and route hijacks).
+In addition, the FC can also attest that all ASes on a propagation path have received and selected this AS_PATH, which can be certified as a trusted path.

 The FC uses the template for RPKI digitally signed objects {{RFC6488}} for the definition of a Cryptographic Message Syntax (CMS) {{RFC5652}} wrapper for the FC content as well as a generic validation procedure for RPKI signed objects.
-As FCs need to be validated with RPKI certificates issued by the current infrastructure, we assume the mandatory-to-implement algorithms in {{RFC6485}} or its successor.
+As RPKI certificates issued by the current infrastructure are required to validate FC needs, we assume the mandatory-to-implement algorithms in {{RFC6485}} or its successor.

 To complete the specification of the FC (see {{Section 4 of RFC6488}}), this document defines: